icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 :::

-Once Daenaerys got her validation code, she can come back to your app and continue the process.
+Once Daenaerys retrieves her validation code, she can come back to your app and continue the process.

 #### Completing the authentication process
-To complete Daenaerys registration, you will have to call the `authenticationApi.completeAuthentication` service, by providing three arguments :
+To complete Daenaerys registration, you will have to call the `authenticationApi.completeAuthentication` service, by providing three arguments:
 - The previous `AuthenticationProcess`
 - The validation code Daenaerys received by email
 - A lambda providing the RSA Keypair Daenaerys should use.
 For this last point, you may use the dedicated